Ukraine rebels say they are poised to recapture Donetsk airport

 Military spokesman Andriy Lysenko said government forces destroyed the runway at Luhansk airport before retreating on Monday.
 He also said the government was reinforcing Mariupol, a port of around half a million people, and the next big city in the path of a rebel advance that began last week with the sudden capture of the small town of Novoazovsk.

-"Soon we will build a second line of defence at a distance further out of 15 to 20 km from the town," Lysenko said.
+"Soon we will build a second line of defence at a distance further out of 15-20 km from the town," Lysenko said.

 Lysenko said Russian trucks, painted white, were now being used to deliver arms to the rebels.